Dubai: Yusra Mardini from refugee Olympic team to return to Syria after Assad’s fall

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-“There was so much joy, loss, and anger all at once," she said, tears fillig her eyes as she remembered the pain her people had endured over the years.
+“There was so much joy, loss, and anger all at once," she said, tears filling her eyes as she remembered the pain her people had endured over the years.

 Her desire to return is driven by an unwavering love for her homeland.
 “It’s something I feel every day.
 I need to go back to show the world what’s happening and remind Syrians that we have a future to build,” she said.